carte731/sweng452w-fp/README.md

 - **QUIT**: Forces the RC car to stop operations - have to restart system afterwards.

 #### Execution Mode
 - **Queue Mode Start**: As commands are entered or inputted via a `command execution file`, they will be loaded into a queue located to the right.
-Once this button is press, the program will execute each task in order and remove them fromt the queue.
+Once this button is press, the program will execute each task in order and remove them front the queue.
 - **Real-Time Mode**: As buttons are pressed, they are immediately sent out to the RC car/robot.

 #### File
-- **Network Config**: This allows the user to set the IP adress and port of either the WSL2 environment running the simulator or the actual RC car/robot hardware.
+- **Network Config**: This allows the user to set the IP address and port of either the WSL2 environment running the simulator or the actual RC car/robot hardware.
 Additionally, it can set the port number for the GCS (so the GCS can receive telemetry and heartbeats from the RC car/robot).
 - **Open CMD file**: A CMD file *(extension must be .CEF)* contains commands to be sent to the RC car/robot. **Commands that are accepted are UP, DOWN and QUIT.** All other commands are ignored by the RC system.
 Real-Time mode, the commands are read automatically - for Queue-Mode, the `Queue Mode Start` button has to be pressed.
 A sample of a .CEF file in located in the main GCS directory

 #### Windows